cozyGarage/resume_engine/README.md

 ### Applying a theme

-HackMyResume can work with any FRESH or JSON Resume theme (the latter must be installed first).
+HackMyResume can work with any JSON Resume theme (the latter must be installed first).
 To specify a theme when generating your resume, use the `-t` or `--theme` parameter: